pegi3s/dockerfiles/tmtools/README.md

 # This image belongs to a larger project called Bioinformatics Docker Images Project (http://pegi3s.github.io/dockerfiles)
 ## (Please note that the original software licenses still apply)

 This image facilitates the usage of [tmtools](https://github.com/jvkersch/tmtools), an algorithm for sequence independent protein structure comparisons.
+Starting with version 1.0.1, besides the metrics, the python script also outputs the alignment results.

 # Using the tmtools image in Linux